Seattle City Council Members

 Seattle was first incorporated as a town by an act of the Territorial Legislature on January 14, 1865.
 The act was repealed January 18, 1867, after most of the town's leading citizens petitioned for its dissolution.
 During its first tenure as an incorporated entity, Seattle was governed by a Board of Trustees.
 Seattle was again incorporated, this time as a City, on December 2, 1869.

-Left to right: Sally Bagshaw, Tom Rasmussen, Mike O'Brien, Sally Clark, Nick Licata, Kshama Sawant, Bruce Harrell, Jean Godden, Tim Burgess
+Left to right: Sally Bagshaw, Rob Johnson, Kshama Sawant, Lorena Gonzales, Mike O'Brien, Debora Juarez, Bruce Harrell, Lisa Herbold, and Tim Burgess

 The Common Council under the First City Charter